kris-stockenstroom/lemon/README.md

 ![Moving and Resizing GIF](https://github.com/kris-stockenstroom/lemon/blob/main/readme-images/moveAndResize.gif)

 ## Options
-The app features a variety of options underneath the control buttons, all of which provide customisability to the app.
+Note: The GIFs below are from v0.1 of Lemon and are not entirely accurate.
+In order to access the settings, in the menu-bar go to Lemon > Setings...

 ### Timer Decimal Format
 This setting allows you to pick from four options: